chshersh/chshersh/README.md

 I do all kinds of work to help people get started with FP as easier as possible:

 * [🎥 YouTube](https://youtube.com/c/chshersh) — FP, OCaml, Haskell, tech
-* [📚 Blog](https://chshersh.com/#blog) — articles explaining idiomatic ways to solve problems using FP and Haskell
+* [📚 Blog](https://chshersh.com/) — articles explaining idiomatic ways to solve problems using Functional Programming in OCaml and Haskell
-* [:octocat: OSS](https://github.com/chshersh) — my projects, courses, frameworks, dev tools

-OSS has been a big part of my educator and mentor journey for many years and I'd like to highlight a few notable projects:
+OSS has been a huge part of my educator and mentor journey for many years and I'd like to highlight a few notable projects:

 <table>
   <thead align="center">
     <tr border: none;>
       <td><b>📦 Projects</b></td>
+      <td><b>📜 Language</b></td>
       <td><b>⭐ Stars</b></td>
       <td><b>🔀 Forks</b></td>
       <td><b>ℹ️ Issues</b></td>